-If you’re lucky enough to work somewhere that Team Lead option, it’s a very attractive role: offers a transition for dev’s interested in management, retains some of that key senior-dev contribution, and sometimes helps avoid having to hire / move people into a more traditional Manager role.
+A common career path for software developers is into a “team lead” role.
+On the surface it’s a very attractive role for the organization: a transition for dev’s interested in management, retaining some of that key senior-dev contribution, and avoiding a hire for a more traditional Manager role.

 But its pitfalls are serious: TL’s generally struggle balancing individual contributor commitments vs. management responsibilities, and the perceived importance of each.